droolio/duplicacy-web-docker/README.md

 Two branches are supported:

-- `latest`: the classic one with the fixed version of duplicacy_web baked into the image. x86_64 only.
+- `latest`: the classic one with the fixed version of duplicacy_web baked into the image.
 - `mini`: The container downloads and caches the correct binary of duplicacy_web for the host architecture and selected version on start.
 To update/downgrade to another version change the environment variable and restart the container.
 Supports x86_x64 and arm.

+Supported are x64, arm, arm64

 Notes:

-- Arm detection is untested.
+- Arm versions are untested.
 - Download-on-demand approach was already used by duplicacy_web to fetch the updated version of a duplicacy cli engine.
 The `mini` container now extends this behavior to duplicacy_web itself making it easy to switch between versions at your cadence.

 ## Volumes